 I am a member of the North Fulton Amateur Radio League, the South East Contest Club, and the Georgia Contest Group tolerates my attempts at pretending I am a "real" contester as well.
-For 2013, I have been asked to again chair the Field Day Committee for NFARL in 2012 and 2013.
+I was asked to chair the Field Day Committee for NFARL in 2012 and 2013.
 I was elected Vice President of the club in 2015.

 I finally finished my LOTW WAS Triple Play in April, 2011 (#567), but even as I was trying to get those last few, I decided to see if I could do it again using ONLY QSOs from 2011.
 I nearly made it.
 I missed working Montana on PH and Oregon on CW.